little-dude/rmp-rpc-book/src/ch01-00-introduction.md

 Actually, if you're starting with Tokio, you will probably have to look into the official documentation quite often.
-The intention is to provide a concrete example of how to build things with Tokio.
-The documentation does a great jobs at explaining the concepts behind Tokio and introducing the different pieces of the ecosystem.
-But there are so many concepts to understand, and so many crates available that it can be hard at the beginning to know what you really need to build something (at least, that was my feeling when I started working on my [first crate](https://github.com/little-dude/rmp-rpc).
-By building a real world protocol step by step, we aim at gradually putting into application the concepts and crates presented in the official documentation.
+The intention is to provide a concrete examples of how to build things with Tokio.
+The documentation does a great job of explaining the concepts behind Tokio and introducing the different pieces of the ecosystem.
+But there are so many concepts to understand, and so many crates available that it can be hard at the beginning to know what you really need to build something (at least, that's how I felt when I started working on my [first crate](https://github.com/little-dude/rmp-rpc).
+By building a real world protocol step by step, we aim at gradually applying the concepts and crates presented in the official documentation.